freenas/freenas-docs/userguide/storage.rst

 * *No Propagate Inherit* : new subdirectories inherit the ACE without any inheritance flags.

-* *Inherit Only* : Remove the ACE from permissions checks but allow it to be inherited by new files or subdirectories. *Inherit Only* is removed from these new objects.
+* *Inherit Only* : Remove the ACE from permission checks but allow it to be inherited by new files or subdirectories. *Inherit Only* is removed from these new objects.